cshepscorp/nosql-social/README.md

   <a name="installation"></a>
   ## Installation
   run `git clone https://github.com/cshepscorp/nosql-social` to clone onto your machine\
-  run `npm install` to install the appropriate packages for this application\
+  run `npm i` to install the appropriate packages for this application\
   `npm start` to run your server\
   You will need access to have access to MongoDB on your machine.\
   Instructions for installing MongoDB can be found here: (https://docs.mongodb.com/manual/installation/)